 I think the reason I didn’t realize until recently that these were vids is that I didn’t realize that during 2005 and 2006 I was part of a fnadom.
 But I was!
 Newspaper comics fandom, to be precise.

 I was an avid reader of The Comics Curmudgeon, a blog all about the comic strips you see in daily papers.
 I don’t know how I stumbled onto the site but I was completely hooked within minutes.
 I spent many hours going through the archives and laughing my ass off.
-The site is still there, still funny, and still a major part of the fandom.
+The site is still there, still funny, and still a major part of the fandomi.

 It doesn’t end there.
 As I was re-tagging my music recently I found a folder called FanMixes which contained downloads from an LJ community dedicated to such.
 And then I remembered that one of these mixes was mine.